Larry Sanger co-founded Wikipedia but no longer associates with it due to its regress into establishment lies and propaganda.

 What happened?

-• Lack of professional editorial oversight.
+• lack of professional editorial oversight,

-• Inconsistent handling and removal of defamatory material.
+• inconsistent removal of defamatory material,

-• Arbitrary rejection of credible sources and acceptance of unreliable ones.
+• arbitrary rejection of credible sources and acceptance of unreliable ones,

-• Potential for “edit wars” and biased editing by anonymous users or groups.
+• potential for ‘edit wars’ and biased editing by anonymous users or groups,

 Wikipedia is a mess.